Skip to main content

 Time limits – Yes, snowbird travel insurance is supposed to be designed for long-term vacations, but there can still be caps on the length of stay that’s allowed.
 Make sure your policy aligns with your travel plans – you wouldn’t want to be uninsured during the last few days of your trip.

-Age limits – Because old age statistically leads to more health complications, many insurers offer travel insurance plans, exclusive to seniors.
+Age limits – Because old age statistically leads to more health complications, some insurers offer travel insurance plans, exclusive to seniors.
 It may be more difficult to get approval for a conventional package, so be sure to research all your available options.

 Pre-existing conditions – If you have a pre-existing condition, travel insurance just got a little more complicated.
 Some insurers may only provide coverage if your condition is proven to be stable, or you may need to look into a specialized package – it’s a good idea to talk to an agent about your case before making the purchase.